Auckland Council bribery, fraud case: Ex-staffer Sundeep Rasila and businessman Sunil Chand admit charges

 Along with accepting or obtaining a bribe, Rasila was also accused of inducing or causing another person to "deliver over, execute, make, accept, endorse or alter" the contract for a pecuniary advantage.

-Crown Solicitor Brian Dickey said today that charge would no longer be pursued.

-While working at the council Rasila was tasked with obtaining quotes for the supply of the goods from prospective suppliers, court documents read.
+While working at the council he was tasked with obtaining quotes for the supply of the goods from prospective suppliers, court documents read.

+It was alleged Rasila prepared an anonymised price comparison spreadsheet and excluded material price information.

+The council then awarded the goods contract, relying on the details of the spreadsheet, the SFO claims.
+The supply contract was valued at $152,520 and was varied to $140,150, allegedly as a result of the spreadsheet.

 Auckland Council chief executive Stephen Town said in a statement earlier that there was "zero tolerance for bribery or any kind of illegal behaviour".